 Don’t settle for 📍 cookie-cutter beginner/intermediate/advanced workouts.
-Not all beginner are the same like not all advanced bodyweight athletes are the same.
+Not all beginners are the same like not all advanced bodyweight athletes are the same.

 ☝️Begin your journey with the basics so you can enjoy the benefits of the advanced bodyweight training style that gymnastics rings can only offer.

 Personalised training starts with a free assessment to get a “diagnosis” of where you currently are in terms of skill level.